ernsheong/joncloudgeek.com/content/blog/deploy-postgres-container-to-compute-engine/index.md

         {{< figure src="./copy-image-url.png" alt="Copy the image url" caption="Copy the image url" width="650" >}}

 5. Paste the image URL into previous Compute Engine step.
 Set the minimum necessary environment variables.
 The default user is **postgres**.
-POSTGRES_DB is arguably unnecessary, you can already create it manually after instance creation.
+POSTGRES_DB is arguably unnecessary, you can also create it manually after instance creation.

     {{< figure src="./set-image-env-var.png" alt="Set the image and environment variables" caption="Set the image and environment variables" width="450" >}}